My Work at IBM

 Project Satellite: Taming the Distributed Cloud

-The first major challenge was IBM Satellite — a product that let enterprises run Cloud Pak for Data anywhere: on-prem, at the edge, or across multiple cloud providers simultaneously.
+The first big challenge was IBM Satellite — a product that let enterprises run Cloud Pak for Data anywhere: on-prem, at the edge, or across multiple cloud providers at once.
 The dream was a unified hybrid cloud.
-The reality was that configuring and managing these distributed environments was a nightmare for admins.
+The reality was that configuring these distributed environments was a nightmare for admins.

-The impact was tangible.
-One CTO reported that the integration of Cloud Pak for Data with Satellite reduced scoring latency on time-critical ML models from 10 seconds to under 1 second.
+The impact: one CTO reported that integrating Cloud Pak for Data with Satellite reduced scoring latency on time-critical ML models from 10 seconds to under 1 second.
+That's the kind of number that makes the months of learning Kubernetes worth it.

 Satellite location entry point — where admins configure their distributed cloud environments